The Truth of Prometheus (The Play)

 PROMETHEUS.

-At the dungeon outside of Athens, Greece.
-Mikrion is away from Athens, and Prometheus is secretly visited by Hediste, who has come to free him.
+The dungeon outside Athens.
+Mikrion is away, and Prometheus is secretly visited by Hediste, who has come to free him.
 Prometheus speaks to Hediste.

 HEDISTE.